intjelic/python-sfml/doc/source/api/graphics.rst

    Base class for all render targets (window, texture, ...)

-   :class:`sfml.graphics.RenderTarget` defines the common behaviour of all the 2D render targets usable in the graphics module.
+   :class:`RenderTarget` defines the common behaviour of all the 2D render targets usable in the graphics module.

    It makes it possible to draw 2D entities like sprites, shapes, text without using any OpenGL command directly.

-   A :class:`sfml.graphics.RenderTarget` is also able to use views (:class:`sfml.graphics.View`), which are a kind of 2D cameras.
+   A :class:`RenderTarget` is also able to use views (:class:`View`), which are a kind of 2D cameras.
 With views you can globally scroll, rotate or zoom everything that is drawn, without having to transform every single entity.
-See the documentation of :class:`sfml.graphics.View` for more details and sample pieces of code about this class.
+See the documentation of :class:`View` for more details and sample pieces of code about this class.

    On top of that, render targets are still able to render direct